 “Before the serving pan was able to cool, it was gone,” Brown says.
 “My uncle was back at the store buying three more pans so I could make more.
 And that went quickly, too.”

-For Brown, who owns CC’s Vegan Spot in Alton, Illinois, the validation she received at that family reunion was heartwarming, but it wasn’t necessarily surprising.
+For Brown, who owns CC’s Vegan Spot, the validation she received at that family reunion was heartwarming, but it wasn’t necessarily surprising.
 From an early age, she had a passion for cooking and became so proficient that she would make meals for her family so often that her father would tease her mother that she never cooked.

 However, food was not always a source of pleasure for Brown.
 A longtime allergy sufferer, she was not able to enjoy everything she prepared, at least without paying a price.
 About six years ago, her daughter challenged her to go vegan, insisting that it would help with her dietary issues.
 Brown balked at first; dairy was so integral to everything she made, and she couldn’t imagine giving up her beloved salmon.
 Still, she was intrigued and took her daughter up on the suggestion, not realizing how much it would change her life.

 “I played around with it, and it was a hard transition because of how much I love cheese,” Brown admits.
 “But as I did it more and more, I began to figure it out.
 I’d invite friends over and make vegan dishes without telling them, and they loved it.”

 While her vegan cooking skills were flourishing, Brown had no plans to open a restaurant.
 Even though she’d spent her life cooking, and earned a stellar reputation for her prowess in the kitchen from family and friends, she never considered it more than a hobby.
 Instead, she spent her adult years focused on raising her family, and eventually, a home daycare business.
 When she decided to pursue work outside of the home, the restaurant business didn’t cross her mind.
 Instead, she went to school, where she pursued degrees in psychology and criminal justice.